dji-sdk/Mobile-SDK-Doc/source/introduction/sdk_architectural_overview.md

 ## Missions

 Missions can be used to easily automate flight.
 For more details, please check the [Missions](./component-guide-missions.html) section.
-All missions inherit from DJIMission so they can be handled by the Mission Manager.
+All missions inherit from DJIMission so they can be handled by the Mission Control.

 <html><img src="../images/sdk-architectural-overview/SDKMissionArchitecture.png"></html>